 If you find that a credit card or bank debit card has unauthorized charges on it, you need to contact that bank immediately, report the fraudulent activity and cancel your card.
-You should also file a police report.
+You should also file an online police report.
 If you are a victim of fraud, you can contact the credit reporting agencies and have them put a fraud alert on your file.

 United States Senate Special Committee on Aging Top Prevention Tips:

 Red flags and signs associated with Elder Financial Abuse for loved ones to notice:

 Top schemes targeting the elderly, how to prevent, mitigate and recover from elder financial abuse: